Gao Ping: Career

 Gao gained his D.Music in composition from the University of Cincinnati.
 He is professor in composition at the Conservatory of Music at Capital Normal University in Beijing.
 He holds a guest professorship at the China Conservatory.
 From 2005 he taught composition at the School of Music at Canterbury University in Christchurch, New Zealand.
 He is a research associate in the Department of Music at Waikato University.
 His 1988 China Record Company album Jazz in China was one of the first domestic jazz-classical albums released in China.

 Beijing-based musicologist and professor Li Xi'an referred to Gao Ping as a member of the "sixth generation" of Chinese composers.
 His last chamber music release on Naxos was described by a German critic as "music which wants to be heard with ears of a child, full of wonder and amazement…deep and vulnerable."

 In later works, Gao returned to China as a creative theme.
 Works such as Piano Quintet Mei Lan Zhu Ju (2009) and The Four Not-Alike for multi-function pianist and Chinese instruments (2012) reflect his fusion of Western and Eastern idioms.

+In 2026 Outside the Window his album of piano music played by Michael Houstoun was released.